 Prominent bearers of the family name Matzen during this time period were Johannes Mathesius (1504-1565), who was a friend and disciple of Martin Luther.
 He is the author of the first biography of Luther, and himself wrote hymns and sermons.
-Johann Mattheson (1681-1764) was a musician and translator and produced the...
-Another 60 words (4 lines of text) are included under the topic Early Matzen Notables in all our PDF Extended History products and printed products wherever possible.
+Johann Mattheson (1681-1764) was a musician and translator and produced the first German imitation of "The...
+Another 55 words (4 lines of text) are included under the topic Early Matzen Notables in all our PDF Extended History products and printed products wherever possible.

 Migration of the Matzen family to the New World and Oceana

 Much of German history has been shaped by the state of Prussia